Give them something to smile about by becoming a Dental Assistant!

-The ACC Dental Assistant Program consists of 8 progression courses which include classroom and lab hours.
+The ACC Dental Assistant Program can be completed in about 3 months and consists of five progression courses, including classroom and lab hours.
 In this program, students will gain the skills needed to take the State of Texas Registered Dental Assistant (RDA) exam, and enter into an entry-level position in the dental industry.
-The two scheduled options for the program (day or evening) are designed to help accommodate students with families or those who are currently working.
-VA funding is available for those that qualify.

 - Have a high school diploma or GED

 - Be able to effectively communicate orally and in-writing with English